 In exchange for the educational opportunities provided to me through the clinical rotations, I agree that I will comply with all local, state, and federal requirements governing the privacy of medical information.
 If I, at any time, knowingly or inadvertently breach patient confidentiality policies, I agree to notify my clinical instructor immediately.
-In addition, I understand that any breach of patient confidentiality may require a review by the MLT Education Coordinator, MLT Program Director, and host facility managers, and may ultimately result in suspension, dismissal, or expulsion from the program and/or College.
+In addition, I understand that any breach of patient confidentiality may require a review by the MLT Education Coordinator, MLT Program Director, and host facility managers, and may ultimately result in suspension or expulsion from the program.
 I also understand that a wrongful breach of patient confidentiality could personally subject me to criminal and civil penalties.
 I understand that I am bound to comply with all privacy requirements when I am not at the clinical site, including my conversations with family, friends, and peers.
 I will be held accountable for maintaining the privacy of any information I obtain, see, or am given during my clinical rotations.
-To uphold the privacy of such information, I agree to not post, share, communicate, transmit, or discuss any information, photographs, audio, or video regarding my clinical experience, the clinical agency, its staff, or its clients/patients verbally, in writing, through any means of publication, or on any internet social media (i.e. Facebook, Twitter, email, etc.).
+To uphold the privacy of such information, I agree to not post or discuss any information or photographs regarding my clinical experience, the clinical agency, its staff, or its clients/patients verbally or on any internet social media (i.e. Facebook, Twitter, email, etc.).
 If I violate this privacy requirement, I may be prohibited from returning to the clinical site.
-Such violation may also result in a delay in completing my degree requirements and in further disciplinary action against me by Northwest Florida State College.
+Such violation may also result in a delay in completing my degree requirements, or in further disciplinary action against me by Northwest Florida State College.